 Salt- look for a non-iodized salt with no additives or anti-caking agents, like kosher salt.
 If you choose to use table salt, note that it has a saltier taste and you will need about half the amount.

 Honey- some recipes use honey or sugar to make a poolish, and some don't.
 I don't think you will see much of a difference if you add it or not, but I like to.
-There are also debates about making a true poolish if you add sugar and the why's behind it.
+There are also debates about making a true poolish if you add sugar and the why behind it.
 I'll let you decide.

 Yeast- I use instant yeast for this recipe, however, you can also use active dry yeast.
 Just remember active dry yeast needs to be dissolved in water and instant yeast can be mixed right in.